yash150204/Yash_Agrawal/crashboards_international.md

 #### One of our co-founders [[Yash Agrawal]] had signed up for an online tutoring service, and there he realised the value individuals can gets from high-quality peer-peer learning + having a support network that is comprised of students in themselves.
 (Expanded on the ((5f24d242-8660-40e0-96c0-466b23e10fdb)) section)
 #### **In our own personal circles we wanted to break the notion that social business, build on the noble foundation of helping society cannot be profitable**
 #### The basic idea of CrashBoards International is to provide (1) pocket-friendly (2) short-duration intense crash courses powered by students and ex-students themselves.
-### In short, the vision and goal is for CrashBoards International to work towards two potent targets: (1) beneficial, impactful and sustainable peer-to-peer learning and, (2) providing a source of income to students.
+### In summary, the vision and goal for CrashBoards International is to work towards two potent targets: (1) beneficial, impactful and sustainable peer-to-peer learning and, (2) providing a source of income to students.
-### We **do not** offer our courses to **teach** students, but rather offer our courses to **rigorously assess and challenge their existing knowledge about a subject** pushing it to new boundaries through a series of question papers, quizzes etc. We obviously also cover the 'challenging topics', but theoretical knowledge is given second priority in comparison to practical application of the concept.
 ## **What do we offer**
 ### Modelled around efficiency and flexibility as we teach the entire breadth of more than 13 subjects syllabus across two internationally recognised boards, the IGCSE (International general certificate for secondary education) and the IBDP (International Baccalaureate Diploma Programme).
 ### CrashBoards’ business structure offers this paid service for SG$20 - 40 per day, per student.